15 min read

 If you’re collecting leads from users in the EU, UK, or California, you need to comply with data privacy regulations.
 Here’s what to know:

-• Custom disclaimer: For GDPR compliance, add a custom disclaimer to your lead form explaining how you’ll use their data and getting explicit consent.
-Go to your form settings and enable the “Custom Disclaimer” option.
+• Custom disclaimer: for GDPR compliance, add a custom disclaimer to your lead form explaining how you’ll use the data and capturing explicit consent.
+Enable the Custom Disclaimer option in your form settings.

-• Right to deletion: Under GDPR, users can request that you delete their data.
+• Right to deletion: under GDPR, users can request that you delete their data.
 Have a process in place to handle these requests.

 • CCPA opt-out: California residents have the right to opt out of data sales.
 If you’re running lead ads targeting California, include appropriate disclosures.